roshan0099/ChromeSort/README.md

-# ChromeSort is a simple game competely using built using Google AI Studio
+# ChromeSort is a simple game built entirely using Google AI Studio.
 More to come